Martin Lorentzon

 Sven Hans Martin Lorentzon ([ˈmǎʈːɪn ˈlôːrɛnˌsɔn]; born 1 April 1969) is a Swedish entrepreneur and co-founder of Tradedoubler and Spotify.
 From 2013 to 2018 he was on the board of Telia Company.
-Since April 2019 he has been an expert on Sweden's immigrants' integration issues for the Moderate Party commission New Swedish Model.
+Since April 2019, he has been an expert on Sweden's immigrants' integration issues for the Moderate Party commission New Swedish Model.

+Early life

+Lorentzon was born on 1 April 1969 in the south of Sweden in the village of Åsenhöga, in the Gnosjö region of Småland province.
+In February 1970, his family moved to Borås, and he grew up in the Hestra quarter.
+His mother, Brita (born 21 September 1936), worked as a teacher, and his father, Sven, (born 1 July 1932) was an economist.
+Lorentzon has two older siblings.
+He is a graduate of the Chalmers University of Technology in Gothenburg.

 Career

 As a student at the Särlaskolan primary school in Borås, Lorentzon told classmates that he wanted to sell one matchbox to every Chinese person and become a billionaire.
 For high school he attended the technical department of Sven Eriksonsgymnasiet, where he liked to go to parties but always put education first: if there was a party before a test he would lie that he was sick and would have to stay home.

-In 1990, Lorentzon began his studies at the Chalmers University of Technology where he studied industrial economics and later finished with a master of science and engineering degree.
+In 1990, Lorentzon began his studies at the Chalmers University of Technology where he studied industrial economics and later finished with a Master of Science and engineering degree.
 He attended economics courses at the Gothenburg School of Business, Economics and Law.
 Lorentzon also studied economics at the Stockholm School of Economics and took courses in rhetoric and argumentation at Stockholm University.

-In 1995 Lorentzon started an internship at the Swedish telephone incumbent, Telia.
+In 1995, Lorentzon started an internship at the Swedish telephone incumbent, Telia.
 He moved to San Francisco and worked in the AltaVista office there.
 In Silicon Valley he met skilled web entrepreneurs and found a job at an investment company called Cell Ventures, where he met Felix Hagnö, the son of the owners of a Swedish clothing line called Joy.
-In September 1999 Lorentzon and Hagnö founded Netstrategy, which would later become the leading European marketplace Tradedoubler.
-The company soon became commercially profitable and socially acclaimed: in 2001 it won the Swedish Guldmusen prize for "IT-rookie of the Year", the Swedish Trade Council in the United Kingdom prize "Achievement Award" in 2002 for Swedish companies that have been the most successful in the UK over the past year, and the Swedish "Export Hermes" prize in 2004 for the best Swedish exporting company.
+In September 1999, Lorentzon and Hagnö founded Netstrategy, which would later become the leading European marketplace Tradedoubler.
+The company soon became commercially profitable and socially acclaimed; in 2001, it won the Swedish Guldmusen prize for "IT-rookie of the Year", the Swedish Trade Council in the United Kingdom prize "Achievement Award" in 2002 for Swedish companies that have been the most successful in the UK over the past year, and the Swedish "Export Hermes" prize in 2004 for the best Swedish exporting company.
 Lorentzon then moved to Germany.
 Web sales peaked and in 2005 he sold his Tradedoubler option for US$70 million.
-He admitted the role of luck in this success.
-Lorentzon moved back to Sweden after ten years abroad.
+Lorentzon then moved back to Sweden after ten years abroad.
 In March 2006 Tradedoubler bought advertising service Advertigo, created by Daniel Ek.
 Ek and Lorentzon quickly became friends, finding that they had common experiences of depression because of unexpected wealth and a lack of purpose.

 From April 2013 to March 2018, Lorentzon was a member of the board of directors at Telia, and owned 230,000 shares.